Tieguanyin Baicha (White Tieguanyin)

 Origins of white tea in Fujian

 White Tieguanyin is of course made from the leaves of the Tieguanyin bush, unlike the most famous white tea Baihao Yinzhen (Silver Needle).
-That and other white teas like Baimudan come from the Dabaihao tea bush from Fuding County, a bit north of Anxi in Fujian Province.
+That and other white teas like Bai Mudan (White Peony) come from the Dabai and Dahao cultivar tea bushes from Fuding County, a bit north of Anxi in Fujian Province.
 What makes a white tea a white tea is its natural air-drying process.

 White-style tea has appeared multiple times in the mountains of Fujian since the Qing Dynasty (1644-1912).
 In remote areas like Anxi and Fuding, tea is considered both a beverage and a medicine.
 Chinese herbalism considers white tea in particular to be beneficial for the health of the respiratory system.
 With Fujian’s long history of tea cultivation, even countryside people who aren’t tea farmers will grow a few bushes for their own family’s use.
 It’s both convenient and economical for families to harvest and naturally dry their own tea like any other local medicinal herb.
 This natural air-drying (instead of pan-frying and roasting) results in white tea, much softer and smoother than green tea.

-All of our Tieguanyin tea is made purely from the original Tieguanyin cultivar, and not blended with other local cultivars, as is the case with most Tieguanyin on the market today.
-The leaves used to craft this tea are grown in a higher (above 1000 m) mountain region that is far removed from Anxi city, where most Tieguanyin is made.
-In this high mountain region, the environment is relatively untouched and free from pollutants, and as as a result, the region’s tea naturally carries a light wild flower aroma.
+The Zhang family who produce our Tieguanyin teas grow the original Tieguanyin cultivar of tea plant on their farm in Anxi County.
+They do not blend it with other local cultivars, as is the case with most Tieguanyin on the market today.
+The leaves used to craft this tea are grown in a higher (above 1000m) mountain region that is far removed from Anxi City, where most Tieguanyin is made.
+In this high mountain region, the environment is relatively untouched and free from pollutants, and as as a result, the regions tea naturally carries a light wild flower aroma.

 History of Anxi tea-making practices